Arianna Huffington says tech can do better, from Uber to Elon Musk

 How exactly this new movement will take shape isn't clear, but Huffington hopes others will hear her call for more sustainable, healthy relationships with tech.

-To understand how we got here, you can check out Valley of the Boom when it premieres in January.
-The six-part series is a mix of dramatic storytelling starring Steve Zahn as disgraced Pixelon founder David Kim Stanley and Bradley Whitford as Netscape CEO Jim Barksdale.
+To understand how we got here, you can check out Valley of the Boom when it premieres early next year.
+The series is a mix of dramatic storytelling starring Steve Zahn as disgraced Pixelon founder David Kim Stanley and Bradley Whitford as Netscape CEO Jim Barksdale.
 It's interspersed with interviews and documentary-style elements featuring the people who lived it.

-But you might want to think about carefully scheduling a viewing into your busy life rather than staying up all night and binge watching the whole thing.
+But you might want to consider carefully scheduling the series into your busy life rather than staying up late and binge watching it.

 Crowd Control: A crowdsourced science fiction novel written by CNET readers.